mspncp/gosu-wiki/To Do.md

   * How would a TexturePacker like thingie work for Gosu?
   * Order USB devices alphabetically (so gamepad 0 is always 0)
   * Rename SampleInstance to Channel
+  * Look at wox-Gem to refactor rake/mac.rb
+  * Font#draw with given block that yields each character's Gosu::Image, x, and y to a block, rather than drawing them